-During the fourth quarter of 2016, we evaluated negative evidence noting that for the three-year period then ended, we reported a cumulative net loss.
+During 2016 and 2017, we evaluated negative evidence noting that for the three-year periods then ended, we reported cumulative net losses.
 Pursuant to accounting guidance, a cumulative loss in recent years is a significant piece of negative evidence that must be considered and is difficult to overcome without sufficient objectively verifiable, positive evidence.
 As such, certain aspects of our historical results were included in our forecasted taxable income.
 Although our forecast of future taxable income was a positive indicator, since this form of evidence was not objectively verifiable, its weight was not sufficient to overcome the negative evidence.

-As a result of this evaluation, we increased our valuation allowance for deferred tax assets by \$59.6 million.
+As a result of this evaluation, we increased our valuation allowance for deferred tax assets by \$2.3 million (net of a reduction for the decrease in the US federal corporate tax rate) during 2017.
 The ultimate realization of deferred tax assets depends on having sufficient taxable income in the future years when the tax deductions associated with the deferred tax assets become deductible.
 The establishment of a valuation allowance does not impact cash, nor does it preclude us from using our tax credits, loss carryforwards and other deferred tax assets in the future.